-1. The following paragraphs provide the framework and regulations for undergraduate courses at the University of Suffolk that lead to the following awards (noting that separate regulations exist for Integrated Master's programmes and for initial teacher training provision, including the Certificate in Education and the Professional Graduate Certificate in Education):

-- Certificate of Higher Education (CertHE)

-- Diploma of Higher Education (DipHE)

-- Foundation Degree (FdA / FdEng / FdSc)

-- Bachelor's Degree (hereafter described as Ordinary Degree) (BA / BEng / BSc)

-- Bachelor's Degree with Honours (BA (Hons) / BEng (Hons) / BSc (Hons) / LLB (Hons)).

-These regulations also apply to the Level 3 international foundation programmes.

-2. Named awards (including named exit awards) for which students are eligible are those which are identified at the point of validation.
+FRAMEWORK AND REGULATIONS FOR UNDERGRADUATE AWARDS Introduction - 1.
+The following paragraphs provide the framework and regulations for undergraduate courses at the University of Suffolk that lead to the following awards (noting that separate regulations exist for Integrated Master's programmes and for initial teacher training provision, including the Certificate in Education and the Professional Graduate Certificate in Education)1: - Certificate of Higher Education (CertHE) - Diploma of Higher Education (DipHE) - Foundation Degree (FdA / FdEng / FdSc) - Bachelor's Degree (hereafter described as Ordinary Degree) (BA / BEng / BSc) - Bachelor's Degree with Honours (BA (Hons) / BEng (Hons) / BSc (Hons) / LLB (Hons)).
+These regulations also apply to the Level 3 international foundation programmes. - 2.
+Named awards (including named exit awards) for which students are eligible are those which are identified at the point of validation.
 Qualification titles should convey accurate information about the level, nature and subjects of study.
-The appropriate use of the prefix Bachelor / Foundation Degree of Arts, Engineering or Sciences will normally be determined at validation.

-3. Where approved at the point of validation, qualification titles may include the bracketed suffix 'with Professional Placement', 'with Study Abroad' or 'with Professional Placement and Study Abroad' where there is an integrated sandwich year involving supervised work experience and/or study abroad within a full-time course.
-All such courses are required to have a related honours degree course to which students can transfer if they are unable to undertake or do not successfully complete the sandwich year.

-4. The academic standards of all University of Suffolk awards should be aligned with the Expectations for Standards outlined in the UK Quality Code for Higher Education and the levels and qualification descriptors in the accompanying Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies (2014) (FHEQ).
-Additional external reference points for characteristics of certain types of qualifications should be considered, including the QAA Foundation Degree Characteristics Statement (2020) and the QAA Characteristics Statement for Higher Education in Apprenticeships (2019).
+The appropriate use of the prefix Bachelor / Foundation Degree of Arts, Engineering or Sciences will normally be determined at validation. - 3.
+Where approved at the point of validation, qualification titles may include the bracketed suffix 'with Professional Placement', 'with Study Abroad' or 'with Professional Placement and Study Abroad' where there is an integrated sandwich year involving supervised work experience and/or study abroad within a full-time course.
+All such courses are required to have a related honours degree course to which students can transfer if they are unable to undertake or do not successfully complete the sandwich year. - 4.
+The academic standards of all University of Suffolk awards should be aligned with the Expectations for Standards outlined in the UK Quality Code for Higher Education and the levels and qualification descriptors in the accompanying Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies (2021) (FHEQ).
+Additional external reference points for characteristics of certain types of qualifications should be considered, including the QAA Foundation Degree Characteristics Statement (2020) and the QAA Characteristics Statement for Higher Education in Apprenticeships (2022).
 Relevant QAA subject benchmark statements should also be taken into consideration in the design and ongoing development of courses.
-Alignment with these external reference points is considered as part of course validation and re-approval processes, and through quality monitoring mechanisms.
+Alignment 1 For apprenticeship programmes, these regulations should be read in conjunction with the separate Higher and Degree Apprenticeship Framework with these external reference points is considered as part of course validation and re-approval processes, and through quality monitoring mechanisms.
 At least one appropriately qualified and experienced external examiner will be appointed to each course, in accordance with the External Examiners Policy and with any additional appointment criteria as determined at the point of course validation.